 Brennan van Dyke's commitment to the environment distinguished her at an early age in the field of environmental law.
 A 1991 graduate of Yale Law School, a Schell summer associate at Hughes Hubbard, and a litigation associate in the Firm's Washington, D.C. office until 1994, van Dyke served as Director of the Trade and Investment Program of the Center for International Environmental Law and as a legislative assistant in the office of United States Senator Carl Levin, advising on a range of issues related to the environment.
 On May 1, 2000, van Dyke assumed the title of Director of the United Nations Environmental Program's (UNEP) Regional Office for North America.
 In addition to her role at UNEP, van Dyke served as an adjunct professor at American University's Washington College School of Law, where she educated future lawyers in her field of expertise.
 Recently, van Dyke joined the Global Environment Facility (GEF) located in Washington, D.C. as Political Advisor to the CEO, Monique Barbut.
 Her work will focus on providing policy guidance to the CEO, strengthening relations with donor governments, and developing multifocal, multistakeholder initiatives.
-She is being seconded to the GEF for two years by the United Nations Environment Programme (UNEP).
+She was being seconded to the GEF for two years by the United Nations Environment Programme (UNEP).

 Their name is synonymous with dining out, dining well, and dining often.
 Tim and his wife, Nina Zagat, both Yale Law School graduates, are co-founders of the Zagat Survey, the best-selling guides to restaurants, hotels, resorts, spas and nightlife worldwide.
 This billion-dollar, pocket-sized industry was born out of a tip sheet on dining when Tim Zagat was an associate at Hughes Hubbard's Paris office from March 1968 until August 1969.
 He returned to New York as a litigation associate at Hughes Hubbard (until 1976), and continued the practice he and Nina conceived in Paris of informally surveying friends and acquaintances on their dining preferences and distributing photocopies of the results.
 The idea spread like wildfire and, by 1987, the Zagats' guides earned them half a million dollars monthly.
 As a result, Zagat left the practice of law for what he had originally thought was just a gastronomically-rewarding hobby.